Glossary of Veterinary Oncology Terms

 Epithelial Cells: Tissue that “line” the skin’s surface and all the glandular tissues of the body.

-Grading: this term refers to the evaluation of microscopic features of a tumor that allows the pathologist to assign the tumor "a grade"; the grade of a tumor is important because it allows us to predict how aggressive a tumor will be.
+Grading: This term refers to the evaluation of microscopic features of a tumor that allows the pathologist to assign the tumor "a grade"; the grade of a tumor is important because it allows us to predict how aggressive a tumor will be.

-Margins: this is a term used to refer to the edges of the surgical specimen; "clean margins" means that no tumor cells are visible at the edges (sometimes tumors come back despite clean margins); "dirty margins" means that tumor cells are visible at the edges (therefore, tumor cells have been left behind)
+Margins: This is a term used to refer to the edges of the surgical specimen; "clean margins" means that no tumor cells are visible at the edges (sometimes tumors come back despite clean margins); "dirty margins" means that tumor cells are visible at the edges (therefore, tumor cells have been left behind)

-Malignant Tumor: one in which is no longer resembles the cells it was derived from, is invasive at the site where it starts and has the ability to metastasize (or spread) to other organs.
+Malignant Tumor: one in which it no longer resembles the cells it was derived from, is invasive at the site where it starts and has the ability to metastasize (or spread) to other organs.